hafsahali/hafsahali/README.md

 - 👋 Hi,I'm Hafsah
 - 🌱 UX designer
 - 🌱 I’m on track for learning web development.
-- 🌱 Currently working with a group on an e-commerce website using html,css,javascript and making it responsive.
+- 🌱 Currently working with a group on an e-commerce website using html,css,javascript and API.
 - 💞️ I enjoy learning new things in tech.
 - 📫 Currently studying Computer science at Abubakar Tafawa Balewa University,Bauchi,Nigeria.
 -  E-mail me @hafsahaliyu29@gmail.com